-3.1 The outdoor café license shall identify be issued for the approved configuration area within which outdoor café operations may take place.
-The cafe outdoor café operations cannot shall not be expanded beyond those the bounds of the approved area identified in the license without prior approval from the City, which may require additional site and plan reviews and fees.
-The City may mark the approved area and levy a civil penalty if a licensee operates outside the approved area.

-- 3.2 The approved area may include portions of right-of-way that have been designated by administrative action for parking (parking meter zone, hourly parking, etc.).
+- 3.1 The outdoor café license shall identify the approved area within which outdoor café operations may take place.
+The outdoor café operations shall not be expanded beyond the bounds of the approved area identified in the license without prior approval from the City, which may require additional site and plan reviews and fees.
+The City may mark the approved area and levy a civil penalty if a licensee operates outside the approved area. - 3.2 The approved area may include portions of right-of-way that have been designated by administrative action for parking (parking meter zone, hourly parking, etc.).
 If an Outdoor Café License is issued for right-of-way that has been designated by administrative action for parking, the parking designation of the subject right-of-way is hereby removed for the duration of the license. - 3.3 A licensee may not sell alcoholic beverages within the approved area except as authorized by a license from the Oregon Liquor Control Commission. - 3.4 An applicant that submits a completed application seeking an Outdoor Café License for use of right-of-way may, prior to permit issuance, request preliminary application approval for purposes of applying to the Oregon Liquor Control Commission to extend the premises.
 Final approval of the application will be based on compliance with applicable application requirements in the Eugene Code and this Rule. - 4.
 Specific Insurance Requirements.
-Supplementing R-3.336-F above, the licensee shall provide the insurance coverages specified, including products and completed operations liability coverage, for a single limit policy of \$500,000 with coverage of at least \$2,000,000 per occurrence and \$3,000,000 aggregate, requiring a written 30-day notice of cancellation to the City, unless waived by the City in writing. - 5.
+Supplementing R-3.336-F above, the licensee shall provide the insurance coverages specified, including products and completed operations liability coverage, with coverage of at least \$2,000,000 per occurrence and \$3,000,000 aggregate, requiring a written 30-day notice of cancellation to the City, unless waived by the City in writing. - 5.
 Litter.
-Licensee shall clean up any refuse generated by the business outdoor café operation as well as any litter within 10 feet of the approved area identified in the license, except that the licensee need not clean up litter within a travel lane. - 6.
+Licensee shall clean up any refuse generated by the outdoor café operation as well as any litter within 10 feet of the approved area identified in the license, except that the licensee need not clean up litter within a travel lane. - 6.
 Compliance.
-Licensee must comply with all applicable federal, state, orand local regulations, including the Uniform-Fire Code as-adopted by the City. - 7.
+Licensee must comply with all applicable federal, state, and local regulations, including the Fire Code adopted by the City. - 7.
 License Fee.
 License fees for Outdoor Café Licenses shall be paid on an annual basis.